 With her move to California in 2006, Grannan photographed “new pioneers,” people who, like herself, encountered something very different from the mythological “West” with its promise of eternal summer and personal reinvention.
 Instead, these new settlers face the end of a continent and the potential for failure as they struggle to define themselves under the scrutiny of the relentless Western sunlight.
 The Westerns explores the relationship between aspiration and delusion – where our shared desire to be of worth, to be paid some attention – confronts the uneasy prospect of anonymity.

 Grannan’s Boulevard marked the beginning of a lengthy series of “street portraits.”
 These photographs appear to be made without the subjects’ knowledge, but are in fact, spontaneous collaborations between Grannan and strangers met on the streets of San Francisco and Hollywood (and later throughout the Central Valley).
-Boulevard and the subsequent series, 99, unfold as an enormous procession of humanity – a danse macabre of marginalized and powerless members of society.
+Boulevard and the subsequent series, 99, unfold as an enormous procession of humanity – a dance macabre of marginalized and powerless members of society.
 Grannan uses the ubiquitous white walls of city buildings and the glaring noon sunlight to serve as an impromptu, decontextualized backdrop that emphasizes each individual and defies any preconceived assumption of their “anonymity.”
 Grannan exhibited Boulevard at Fraenkel Gallery and Salon 94, New York in 2011.
 The Los Angeles County Museum of Art (LACMA) mounted a comprehensive exhibition of this series and a three channel video installation entitled The Believers in a two-person show in 2012, titled The Sun and Other Stars: Katy Grannan and Charlie White.
 The series was also the subject of a solo exhibition at FOAM Fotografiemuseum Amsterdam in 2015.

 The 99, Grannan’s continuation of “street portraits” refers to Highway 99, which runs down the spine of California through the Central Valley – a place Joan Didion described as “the trail of an intention gone haywire.”
 Grannan followed Dorothea Lange’s trajectory (made famous in American Exodus: A Record of Human Erosion) and discovered a similarly austere terrain and stoic sensibility.
 Grannan’s large black and white vistas describe a uniquely psychological landscape enveloping cities along Highway 99, where for most, the “American Dream” is pure myth.
 The region and its inhabitants remain overlooked and undervalued, yet there exists a quiet beauty in the seemingly mundane interactions among those living within this parched landscape.